WachowiakLab/OdorMappingData/README.md

 https://elifesciences.org/articles/80470

-See Materials and Methods of above manuscript for details of data collection and pre-processing pipeline.
+See Materials and Methods of above paper for details of data collection and pre-processing pipeline.
 Description of .mat file is below:

 ‘odormappingdata_simple_05_22.mat’ file.
 Variables: